VivekJawale/Enpointe.io_Assignment/README.md

 - CSS3 for styling
 - Node.js and Express.js for the backend
 - MongoDB for the database
-- jsonwebtoken
+- jsonwebtoken for authentication
 - bcrypt for password hashing
 - mongoose for DB connection